nimadez/voxel-builder/README.md

 Multiple meshes need to have the same properties, or they won't merge, the only solution is to merge meshes before exporting to GLB.

-■ Pathtracing is not supported on mobile devices
-See comments @src/modules/pathtracer/app.js

-■ Pathtracer does not support multi-material
-See comments @src/modules/pathtracer/app.js
 ```

 ## FAQ